You don’t have to be a sommelier to appreciate the unique wines of Elkton.

 While visiting Elkton, check out the beauty of the Umpqua River and take the Umpqua River Scenic Byway out to the coast.
-As a bonus for electric vehicle travelers, a new EV charging station will be installed in downtown Elkton at Brandborg Winery this fall.
+As a bonus for electric vehicle travelers, an EV charging station is located in downtown Elkton at Brandborg Winery this fall.

 And when you’re ready to take a bottle of Oregon wine country home with you, remember that Oregon wines fly free on Alaska Airlines.